 Q. Is work on the Boone Dam Project continuing?

 A. Yes, our project work is continuing at Boone Dam.
 The safety of our workers and the public continue to be our top priorities.
-We are keeping workers safe by maintaining social distancing, deep cleaning and practicing good hygiene.
+We are keeping workers safe by maintaining physical distancing, deep cleaning and practicing good hygiene.
 Those workers not directly involved in construction are teleworking.
-As of April 6, about 100 of the 307 pilings that will form the underground cutoff wall are complete and more are under construction.

 Q. Will TVA still be conducting public comment periods on various issues?